'So many emotions': Strip mall fire damages multiple Cherry Grove businesses

 A Tuesday morning fire at a North Myrtle Beach strip mall left two people injured and owners waiting to figure out what's next for their businesses.

-The fire damaged four shops within a strip mall in the 400 block of Sea Mountain Highway in Cherry Grove.
+The fire damaged four shops in a strip mall on the 400 block of Sea Mountain Highway in Cherry Grove.
 Firefighters responded at about 7:30 a.m.
 Tuesday and had the fire out by 8 a.m.

 It began in the Trunk Player Surf & Skate shop, owned by Sean Redmond.
 Redmond had just arrived at his store to open for the day when firefighters approached him behind the store and said a fire had been reported.